rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-In the previous example it could be the case that +:log_level+ does not belong to the public interface of the library and it is only used for development.
-The client code, unaware of the potential conflict, subclasses and defines its own +:log_level+.
-Thanks to +attr_internal+ there's no collision.
+In the previous example it could be the case that `:log_level` does not belong to the public interface of the library and it is only used for development.
+The client code, unaware of the potential conflict, subclasses and defines its own `:log_level`.
+Thanks to `attr_internal` there's no collision.

-By default the internal instance variable is named with a leading underscore, +@_log_level+ in the example above.
-That's configurable via +Module.attr_internal_naming_format+ though, you can pass any +sprintf+-like format string with a leading +@+ and a +%s+ somewhere, which is where the name will be placed.
-The default is +"@_%s"+.
+By default the internal instance variable is named with a leading underscore, `@_log_level` in the example above.
+That's configurable via `Module.attr_internal_naming_format` though, you can pass any `sprintf`-like format string with a leading `@` and a `%s` somewhere, which is where the name will be placed.
+The default is `"@_%s"`.

 Rails uses internal attributes in a few spots, for examples for views: